Associate in Science (A.S.)

-Design project: Second year engineering students in collaboration with mechanical technology students participate in a yearlong project designing and building an autonomous robot which can perform specified tasks.
-Opportunities for travel to regional and national competitions are available.
+Design Project: As an engineering student in your second year, you, along with mechanical technology degree program students, will participate in a yearlong project designing and building an autonomous robot that once completed will perform specified tasks.
+Opportunities for travel to regional and national competitions will be available.

-Networking: The Engineering Science program is a member of the State University of New York-Two Year Engineering Science Association (SUNY-TYESA), allowing for the exchange of ideas between similar programs to maintain an up-to-date, transferable engineering curriculum.
+Networking: The engineering science degree program is a member of the State University of New York Two Year Engineering Science Association (SUNY-TYESA), allowing for the exchange of ideas between similar programs to maintain an up-to-date, transferable engineering curriculum.

-Careers: Those graduates who obtained a baccalaureate degree have become engineers performing research and development, design, and testing in a variety of settings.
+Careers: Graduates that have obtained a baccalaureate degree have become engineers performing research and development, design, and testing in a variety of settings.
 It is also possible to attend law school after obtaining a bachelor's degree in engineering and to work toward a degree in patent law.

-The lead teacher and the advisor for all students in the Engineering Science program is Selim Araci.
-Dr. Araci earned a Ph.D. in Mechanical Engineering from SUNY at Buffalo in February 1999.
-He has carried out research at NASA Glenn Research Center in Summer 2004 as a NASA Faculty Fellow.
+The lead professor and advisor for all students in the engineering science degree program is Selim Araci.
+Dr. Araci earned a Ph.D. in mechanical engineering from SUNY Buffalo.
+He has carried out research at NASA Glenn Research Center as a NASA Faculty Fellow.
 In this capacity, he worked with the Instrumentation and Control Division on jet engine research, where he developed a heat transfer model for a cooled first-stage turbine stator.
 Dr. Araci is a member of the American Society of Mechanical Engineers.